BrandonLee0604/ReactJS/streams/README.md

 This is an React.JS App to broadcast your own stream videos through a RTMP server.

-To run this streaming video App, you will need to open up a terminal in each of the three folders, and run
+To run this streaming video App in your localhost, you will need to open up a terminal in each of the three folders, and run
 ```bash
 npm start
 ```